mush296/MT-Events/README.md

 This is a single page application built using React, and styling was done with the help of Bootstrap.
 The API was accessed using the Axios package.

+## Bonus Features
+1. Cache: Cookies used to persist the last searched artist upon browser refresh
+2. Deploy: Deployed using vercel framework on https://mt-events.vercel.app/

 ## How to run
 - Install node